danielchen05/spotsweeper_py/README.md

 Spatially-aware quality control for spatial transcriptomics

-SpotSweeper-py is a PyPI package developed for spatially-aware quality control (QC) methods for the detection, visualization, and removal of both local outliers and regional artifacts in spot-based spatial transcriptomics data (e.g., 10x Genomics Visium and Visium HD), using standard QC metrics.
+SpotSweeper-py is a PyPI package developed for spatially-aware quality control (QC) methods for the detection, visualization, and removal of local outliers in spot-based spatial transcriptomics data (e.g., 10x Genomics
+Visium and Visium HD), using standard QC metrics.

 ---